klaasnicolaas/python-powerfox/README.md

 A python package with which you can read the data from a [poweropti][poweropti] device, via your Powerfox account (cloud polling).
-[Powerfox][powerfox] has various poweropti devices on the market that you can use with a power, heater and water meter.
+[Powerfox][powerfox] has various poweropti devices on the market that you can use with a power, heat and water meter.

 ## Installation